VIPERFGCU/WISE-Framework/Documentation/docker/Node-RED_and_Mosquitto.md

 ![MQTT In Node](../images/MQTT_IN.png)

 ### MQTT Broker
-Add a new broker by clicking the edit button to the right of "Add new mqtt-broker"
+Add a new broker by clicking the edit button to the right of "Add new mqtt-broker..."
 ![MQTT Setup](../images/Add_Broker.png)

 ### MQTT Out